Feeling depressed, anxious or stressed? Try mood-boosting aromatherapy when you’re feeling down.

 3. Lavender: It turns out that many flowers are well-suited to calm the human body and soul, bringing them back into greater balance.
 Lavender oil has been studied for the ability to reduce stress, anxiety, aggression, and cortisol levels6.

-4. Carrot Seed: Slightly sweet, woody, and earthy, this oil has a grounding effect yet is also revitalizing to the nervous system.
+4. Carrot Seed: Slightly sweet, woody, and earthy, this oil has a grounding effect yet is also revitalising to the nervous system.
 Carrot Seed aids mental clarity, calms anxiety and strengthens your inner ability to ‘let go and move on’.

 5. Rose Geranium: This bright and rosy aroma is one that everyone loves.
 Instantly calming, Rose Geranium helps your body balance its hormonal levels and promotes feelings of relaxation.